NivaldoFarias/dotfiles/README.md

 ## Installation and Usage

 > [!IMPORTANT]
-> This script is intended to be run on a fresh install of Ubuntu 22.04 LTS.
+> This script is intended to be run on a fresh install of Ubuntu 22.04 LTS [(Jammy Jellyfish)](https://releases.ubuntu.com/jammy/).
 It will overwrite any existing configuration files.

 All setup scripts use [Ansible](https://docs.ansible.com/).
 To set up Ansible, first update dependencies: